Supersymmetry breaking and 4 dimensional string models: Introduction

 \section{Introduction}

 \ \ \ In this paper we will study a family of superpotentials which may be relevant to supersymmetry (susy) breaking in 4 dimensional (0,1) heterotic string models, and which generalise those given in [1,2].
 By 4 dimensional string models we have in mind that the extra string degrees of freedom are subject to twisted boundary conditions in such a way that no `breathing' modes for extra dimensions appear in the level zero spectrum [3].
-Stability is a feature of such $D=4$ string models, for which decompactification cannot take place.
-There is a fixed, arbitrary gauge coupling, related to string topology through the genus expansion.
-There may be a possible restriction of this coupling constant required for the consistent propagation of knotted and linked strings, which are features which appear when $D$ is reduced to 4, with strings producing orbifold-like singularities in space-time.
+Stability of compactification is a feature of such $D=4$ string models, for which decompactification cannot take place.
+The gauge coupling, related to string topology through the genus expansion, is dependent only on the dilaton multiplet in these models, indicating a special role for this multiplet .
 The origin of susy breaking is often ascribed to the gaugino condensation mechanism [4,5].
-This relies on a variation of the gauge coupling with a scalar field, which is therefore absent in these models.
-Consequently, there would need to be susy breaking by some fundamental rather than composite Goldstone supermultiplet.
-If this is possible, there would be benefits in avoiding problems with the stability of the gauge hierarchy and a shallow potential well which could lead to decompactification during inflation [6].
-A vanishing 4 dimensional cosmological constant also seems more natural in a model without extra dimensions.
+This relies on a variation of the gauge coupling with a scalar field, which can thus be identified as the dilaton in these models [6].
+A vanishing, or almost vanishing, 4 dimensional cosmological constant seems possibly more natural in a model without extra dimensions.
 For the present, we will consider the scalar fields only for simplicity.
 A vanishing cosmological constant may be viewed as a balance between local and global susy breaking.
 This can be described geometrically as a requirement that the field-space vector formed by all auxiliary fields be null.
 In terms of the geometry of the chiral scalar fields, this is equivalent to the superpotential $G$ having a critical slope of $\sqrt{3}$ in field space.
 The polarization of positive and negative energy auxiliary fields due to this local/global susy breaking is much greater than the energy due to non-cancellation between bosons and fermions from global susy breaking.
 A small adjustment of the balance between gravitational and other auxiliaries would cancel the residue to keep $\Lambda =0$.
 We will assume that such a balancing mechanism applies.
 A small failure of the balance mechanism could give a small $\Lambda$, as may be the actual case in cosmology, but we will not attempt to understand this here.

 In $N=1$ susy, we may make a decomposition of the chiral fields into the Goldstino $z$ and other fields $s_{i}$,where $z$,$s_{i}$ are orthogonal at the vacuum expectation values $z_{0},s_{0}$,